carbon-language/carbon-lang/docs/project/evolution.md

 - Have concerns or alternatives been effectively understood, acknowledged, and addressed to the extent possible?

-If the decision is to approve the change, the author may start making changes described in the proposal which are easy to roll back before the decision review ends.
+If the decision is to accept the proposal, the author may start making changes described in the proposal which are easy to roll back before the decision review ends.
 If the author starts making changes, they must agree to help roll back changes if the decision is rolled back.
 This does not mean that the decision is final; however, we prefer to maintain velocity and roll back when needed.
-The reviewing team may additionally decide that some changes _must_ wait until the decision review is complete, e.g. if members are concerned that rollback costs are non-obvious.
+The reviewing team may additionally decide that some changes _must_ wait until the decision review is complete; for example, if members are concerned that rollback costs are non-obvious.

 ##### Actions